lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ~~~~

 <p align="justify">
-To determine if two events are concurrent, do an element-by-element comparison of the corresponding timestamps.
-If each element of timestamp V is less than or equal to the corresponding element of timestamp W then V causally precedes W and the events are not concurrent.
-If each element of timestamp V is greater than or equal to the corresponding element of timestamp W then W causally precedes V and the events are not concurrent.
-If, on the other hand, neither of those conditions apply and some elements in V are greater than while others are less than the corresponding element in W then the events are concurrent.
+To determine if two events are concurrent, do an element-by-element comparison of the corresponding vector timestamps.
+If each element of timestamp V is less than or equal to the corresponding element of timestamp W then V causally dominates W and the events are not concurrent.
+If each element of timestamp V is greater than or equal to the corresponding element of timestamp W then W causally dominates V and the events are not concurrent.
+If, on the other hand, neither of these conditions apply and some elements in V are greater than while others are less than the corresponding element in W then the events are concurrent.
 </p>

 <p align="center">